lbussy/rpi-wifi-checker/README.md

 # Raspberry Pi WiFi Checker

+The Raspberry Pi is a great little single-board computer.
+Sometimes however when we use it as a server for web pages or home control applications, it loses WiFi connectivity.
 This command will install a script that will attempt to keep your WiFi running:

     curl -L wifi.brewpiremix.com | sudo bash